nasa-lambda/cmb_footprint/README.md

 ### Combination ###

-The last option is a combination option which combines the footprints of multiple other experiments listed in the configuration file.
-This is used so that a single experiment can have multiple entries for different patches, so we can choose to plot a single patch or multiple patches without the code thinking they are different experiments.
+The last option is a combination option which combines the footprints of multiple other surveys listed in the configuration file.
+This is used so that a single survey can have multiple entries for different patches, so we can choose to plot a single patch or multiple patches without the code thinking they are different surveys.
 All component maps must have the same coordinate system because we just sum the Healpix maps together.

 * **handler** : combination